Building and Managing Wetland Ecosystems

 The entire area successfully drained overnight.

-Choose In-line Structures for deeper ponds and lakes.
-In-line structures are more stable and can be accessed without entering the water.
+Inline structures are more stable, they are resistant to debris and can be accessed without entering the water.

-Dealing with Flood Water There will always be the possibility of storm water over-running the drain.
+There will always be the possibility of storm water over-running the drain.
 Or, the drain could plug up even if it is adequately sized.
 A good design must plan for these contingencies.
 Our grass-covered roadways easily withstand occasional floodwater overflows.

 In areas where overflows can be excessive or frequent, we create spillways which are shallow channels across the roadway packed with riprap and topped with 1 ½ gravel and some soil.
 Grass will grow though this and it becomes very resistant to erosion.
 These are dry most of the time.
 Flood water will flow harmlessly across the spillway until the drain can catch up with the flow.